rozek/node-red-flow-llama/README.md

 ![LLaMA HTTP Flow](./LLaMA-HTTP-Flow.png)

-Additionally, this repo also contains function nodes to tokenize a prompt or to calculate embeddings based on the Alpaca model.
+Additionally, this repo also contains function nodes to tokenize a prompt or to calculate embeddings based on the LLaMA model.

 Having the inference, tokenization and embedding calculation as a self-contained function node gives you the possibility to create your own user interface or even use it as part of an autonomous agent.